Thailand: The TEFL hub of Asia

-A Chichester College TESOL certificate doesn't only guarantee English language teaching posts in Thailand.
+A Chichester College TEFL certificate doesn't only guarantee English language teaching posts in Thailand.
 Qualified teachers are in demand across the globe.
-Chichester College TESOL graduates can be found teaching English in Egypt, Slovakia, Brazil and even in Australia and the UK.
+Chichester College TEFL graduates can be found teaching English in Egypt, Slovakia, Brazil and even in Australia and the UK.
 Upon finishing the course in Bangkok, you will have the chance to consider positions in the following Asian countries:

 After a tumultuous civil war, Cambodia is going through unprecedented economic growth and development.
 As the government struggles to keep up with demand, there has been incredible growth in the number of international kindergartens, schools and universities.
 The term 'international' is applied loosely in Cambodia to institutions offering their courses in English.
 With this growth has come a concomitant increase in the demand for qualified language teachers.
 There are a number of schools waiting for you to head over to experience a warm, friendly and welcoming professional life in Cambodia.